Efficient Reasoning with Hidden Thinking: Related Work

 \subsection{Reasoning in Latent Space}

-The works~\cite{hao2024meta_compress_cot, yang2024large, biran2024hopping, cheng2024compressed} adopt latent reasoning for LLMs.
-For example, the work~\cite{hao2024meta_compress_cot} addresses the compression of small models (GPT-2) on math datasets with CoTs.
-However, its effectiveness remains unverified as the evaluation of reasoning performance is limited to math datasets.
-Additionally, the small model size raises concerns about potential overfitting to the data rather than general reasoning based on the inputs.

-Some works~\cite{liu2024llava, lai2024lisa} include visual information into latent space for MLLMs to enhance the textual reasoning.
-The work~\cite{lai2024lisa} employs fine-tuning for both LLMs and segmentation decoders, demonstrating the potential to decode visual information in tokens generated by LLMs.
-Specifically, this approach leverages segment tokens generated by MLLMs as part of the input for the segmentation decoder, emphasizing their utility in enhancing the decoding process.
-Nevertheless, subsequent works~\cite{pi2023detgpt, deng2024motion, yan2024visa} continue to investigate using MLLMs to generate tokens for visual downstream tasks, rather than exploring the construction of internal feature representations within MLLMs for higher-level feature embedding.
+Works~\citep{hao2024meta_compress_cot, yang2024large, biran2024hopping, cheng2024compressed} adopt latent reasoning for LLMs.
+For example, the work~\citep{hao2024meta_compress_cot} addresses the compression of small models (GPT-2) on math datasets with CoTs.
+However, its effectiveness remains unverified as the evaluation is limited to math datasets and small model size.
+Some works~\citep{liu2024llava, lai2024lisa} include visual information into latent space for MLLMs to enhance the textual reasoning.
+The work~\citep{lai2024lisa} employs fine-tuning for both LLMs and segmentation decoders, demonstrating the potential to decode visual information in tokens generated by LLMs.
+Subsequent works~\citep{pi2023detgpt, deng2024motion, yan2024visa} continue to investigate using MLLMs to generate tokens for visual downstream tasks, rather than exploring the construction of internal feature representations within MLLMs for higher-level feature embedding.
 The absence of feature construction in MLLMs motivates us to explore the development of latent representations for these models.